Robust Adaptation of Foundation Models with Black-Box Visual Prompting

 \section{Theoretical Understanding on the Generalization of the Visual Prompting}

 In this section, we provide a new hypothesis to explain why visual prompting methods such as VP and BlackVIP can improve the generalization of the pre-trained target models.
 Specifically, we will first show that visual prompts learned by VP and BlackVIP asymptotically follow Gaussian distributions.
 Given that result, we reveal that pre-trained classifiers enhanced by visual prompts are equivalent to classifiers augmented by randomized smoothing, thereby guarantee generalization under $L_2$ feature shifts and robustness against $L_{2}$ noise (See Supplementary Material A for full derivation).

-\textbf{Preliminary and Overview.} A classifier $\mathcal{F}(\cdot)$ maps a $d$ dimensional input variable $x\in \mathbb{R}^d$ to the categorical variable $c\in\mathcal{C}$.
-Here, we define a randomized smoothing classifier $\mathcal{G}(x):=\argmax_{c} \probP(\mathcal{F}(x+\varepsilon)=c)$ which returns the class $c$ that maximizes the aggregated classification probability under Gaussian noise $\varepsilon \sim \mathcal{N}(0,\sigma^2 \mathbf{I})$ with an noise intensity $\sigma$ and an identity matrix $\mathbf{I}$.
-Some recent works \cite{cohen2019certified, hong2022certified} showed that the smoothed classifier maintains its prediction (the most probable class) against $l_{2}$-norm bounded perturbations.
-This robustness guarantee of the smoothed classifier originated from the additive noise following a Gaussian distribution.
-Here, we note that the optimization trajectory of a visual prompt via stochastic gradient descent (SGD) with a constant learning rate can be viewed as a sampling process from a Gaussian posterior distribution that centered at the local optimum defined by the objective function \cite{stephan2017stochastic, wu2021revisiting}.
-This indicates the prompted classifier imitates the behavior of a smoothed classifier, ensuring robustness against input perturbations at test time.
+\textbf{Preliminary.} A classifier $\mathcal{F}(\cdot)$ maps a $d$ dimensional input $x\in \mathbb{R}^d$ to a categorical variable $c\in\mathcal{C}$.
+We define a randomized smoothing (RS) classifier $\mathcal{G}(x):=\argmax_{c} \probP(\mathcal{F}(x+\zeta)=c)$ that returns a class $c$ that maximizes an aggregated classification probability under Gaussian noise $\zeta \sim \mathcal{N}(0,\sigma^2 \mathbf{I})$ with an intensity $\sigma$ and an identity matrix $\mathbf{I}$.
+Recent works \cite{cohen2019certified, hong2022certified} showed that a smoothed classifier maintains its prediction against $L_{2}$-norm bounded perturbations, where the robustness guarantee of the smoothed classifier originated from the additive noise following a Gaussian distribution.
+Here, we note that the optimization trajectory of a visual prompt by SGD with a constant learning rate can be viewed as a sampling process from a Gaussian posterior centered at the local optimum \cite{stephan2017stochastic, wu2021revisiting}.
+This indicates a prompted classifier imitates the behavior of a smoothed classifier, ensuring robustness against input perturbations at test time.
 The Gaussian approximation requires Assumptions 1-3 specified in Supplementary, which allow us to approximate the discrete-time SGD dynamics by a continuous-time stochastic process.
 As shown in Figure \ref{fig:thm_illu}, where we visualize the first two dimensions of the visual prompts, although they are not Gaussian in the initial training phase, they end up approximating Gaussian distributions, showing the practicality of our assumption.
 While we assume SGD updates for simplicity, we demonstrate in Supplementary A that the Gaussian approximation of parameters remains valid for black-box settings, specifically SPSA and SPSA-GC.